PKU-Alignment/omnisafe/benchmarks/model-based/README.md

 # OmniSafe's Navigation Benchmark on Model-based Algorithms

 OmniSafe's navigation Benchmark evaluated the performance of OmniSafe algorithm implementations in 2 environments from the Safety-Gymnasium task suite For each algorithm and environment supported, we provide:

-- Default hyperparameters used for the benchmark and scripts to reproduce the results
+- Default hyperparameters used for the benchmark and scripts to reproduce the results.
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
 - Graphs and raw data that can be used for research purposes, - Log details obtained during training
 - Some hints on how to fine-tune the algorithm for optimal results.